First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Introduction

-Following the DL terminology, we refer to data instances as ABoxes; in the ABox snippet~$\A$ above, we call the binary relations \nm{UnderSubmission}, \nm{Published} and \nm{Journal} concept names and the ternary relations \nm{underSubmissionTo} and \nm{authorOf} role names.
+Following the DL terminology, we refer to data instances as ABoxes; in the ABox snippet~$\A$ above, we call the binary relations \nm{UnderSubmission}, \nm{Published} and \nm{Journal} \emph{concept names} and the ternary relations \nm{underSubmissionTo} and \nm{authorOf} \emph{role names}.
 In general, an ABox is a finite set of atoms of the form $A(a,\ell)$ and $P(a,b,\ell)$, where $a$, $b$ are individual names, $\ell\in \Z$ is a timestamp, $A$ a concept name, and $P$ a role name.

-The combined \DL{}/\LTL{} ontologies we consider are finite sets of inclusions between (compound) concepts and between (compound) roles in the style of \DL{}, in which temporal operators can be applied to both concepts and roles.
-However, in contrast to standard \DL{} (and generally DLs), here we treat roles in the same way as concepts and thus also allow Boolean operators to be applied to roles.
+The combined \DL{}/\LTL{} ontologies we consider are finite sets of inclusions between concepts and between roles in the style of \DL{}, in which temporal operators and DL constructs (e.g., intersection $\sqcap$ or union $\sqcup$) can be applied to concept and role names to construct compound concepts and roles.
 Concept and role inclusions are assumed to be true at all moments of time.
-We illustrate the expressive power of our languages using the domain of papers.
+In contrast to standard \DL{} (and generally DLs), here we treat roles in the same way as concepts and thus also allow Boolean operators to be applied to roles.
+We illustrate the expressive power of our languages using the domain of computer science papers.
 By applying temporal operators to roles we can state, for instance, that \nm{underSubmissionTo} is convex using

 and that \nm{authorOf} is rigid (does not change in time):